tippexs/unitwp/README.md

 esac
 ````

+## Development Environment
+NGINX Unit is great for creating a local development environment.
+E.g it's simple to change the PHP Version in use just by calling the UNIT API.

+Anything you need is in the dev folder.
+Make sure you change the folder permissions of the wordpress folder to 777 to make it work with the UNIT run-user.
+On the production build, the permissions are set during the build phase.

+The local dev version will setup the NGINX Unit container as well as a new MariaDB Container for you using docker-compose.

+Start your local environment:
+`` ./run-local.sh dev``

 ## Using Environment-Variables
 It is never a good idea or practise to store sensitive credentials inside your repository.
 Let's use an example to make it clear: